Fiat Chrysler, PSA merger to include investor loyalty scheme

 Stellantis will have a Dutch-domiciled parent company and its shares will be listed in Paris, Milan and New York.

-Loyalty schemes are common for companies in the Netherlands and have already been used by Exor EXOR.MI, the holding company of Italy's Agnelli family and FCA's controlling shareholder, not least during the spin-off of Ferrari RACE.MI, boosting Exor's grip on the luxury sports car maker.
+Loyalty schemes are common for companies in the Netherlands and have already been used by Exor, the holding company of Italy’s Agnelli family and FCA’s controlling shareholder, not least during the spin-off of Ferrari, boosting Exor’s grip on the luxury sports car maker.

 PSA CEO Carlos Tavares will run Stellantis and will receive a 1.7 million euro ($2.02 million) bonus upon completion of the merger.